 The Average Cost to Install a Metal Roof

 The cost of a metal roof really depends on many factors, which we’ll get into, such as brand, color, type, where you live, the complexity of your installation/roof, and availability.
-But, we have a few average costs that are fairly common in the industry and can give a rough estimate of what to expect.
+But, we have a few average roof replacement costs that are fairly common in the industry and can give a rough estimate of what to expect.

 Again, depending on some essential factors, you can typically expect to spend anywhere from $750 to $1,000 per 100 sqft for metal roofing.
 You’ll find that corrugated metal is one of the most affordable materials at around $7.50 cost per square foot.
 This is because it has exposed fasteners which may be unbecoming for a home, but can work reasonably well for a lean-to or shed.
 We recommend avoiding these materials because they are susceptible to leaks and require replacement screws every 7-10 years with bigger screws to fill the exposed holes.